johnchuks/Hotel-booking-services/README.md

 [![Build Status](https://travis-ci.com/johnchuks/Loyalty-program-backend-challenge.svg?token=9A6KLhYaSrYZHmHD4CSZ&branch=master)](https://travis-ci.com/johnchuks/Loyalty-program-backend-challenge)

-# Loyalty Program Backend Challenge - Booking Reservation Services
+# Booking Reservation Services
-This is my solution to the booking reservation service for Trivago's backend challenge
+This is my solution to the booking reservation service built with a microservice architecture

 ### Installation
 1. Clone the repository